Tattoo FAQ

 5) What style of tattoos are your specialty?

-About my Art: I am a collage-based-artist, with a graphic-design background.
+About Tanya’s Art: “I am a collage-based artist with a graphic design background.
 I take bits and pieces of printed examples/images you bring me, then put them together, with my own twist, to make a unique tattoo that stands the test of time.
 See examples in my galleries.
-I am not a ‘fine-artist’.
-So, if you are looking for a custom “viking-riding-a-tiger-with-a-beer-mug-in-one-hand-a-chess-board-in-the-other-with-a-crazy-but-contemplative-look-on-his-face-amongst-lightening-and-three-swans-one-white-two-black-flying-towards-the-sun-behind-the-clouds-but-looking-at-the-ground”, I am probably not your artist.
+I am not a ‘fine artist’.
+So, if you are looking for a custom “viking-riding-a-tiger-with-a-beer-mug-in-one-hand-a-chess-board-in-the-other-with-a-crazy-but-contemplative-look-on-his-face-amongst-lightening-and-three-swans-one-white-two-black-flying-towards-the-sun-behind-the-clouds-but-looking-at-the-ground,” I am not your artist.

 6) Do you do custom tattoos?

-7) Can you fix/cover-up/’touch-up’/rework a bad tattoo I have?
+7) Can you fix/cover-up/’touch-up’/rework my lousy tattoo?

 For Cover-up work….

-• There is no such thing as “touching up” an old tattoo.
-They need to be redone/reworked.
+• She will always provide the best solution for your situation so that the tattoo lasts over time.There is no such thing as “touching up” an old tattoo.
+Old tattoos need to be redone entirely/reworked.

-• FYI: The most frequently covered up tattoo styles are lover’s names, drunk tattoos, tiny blurred tattoos, wrist tattoos, tribal armbands, anything ‘exploding into birds tattoos’, gang-related tattoos, old tattoos with too much detail that blurred over time, blocks of text, trendy, dated tattoos (ie: Pinterest), best-friend tattoos, and impulse walk-in tattoos.
+• FYI: The most frequently covered-up tattoo styles are lover’s names, drunk tattoos, tiny blurred tattoos, wrist tattoos, tribal armbands, anything ‘exploding into birds tattoos,’ gang-related tattoos, old tattoos with too much detail that blurred over time, blocks of text, trendy, dated tattoos (i.e., Pinterest), best-friend tattoos, and impulse walk-in tattoos.

 8) Can you tattoo over a scar?